davidfstr/dafoster.net/_posts/2013-01-29-unique-features-of-various-programming-languages.md

 * **Fexprs**
     * A function whose operands are passed to it at runtime without being evaluated.
     * Similar to macros and lazy evaluation in terms of power.
     * Has fallen out of favor since the 1980s due to being difficult for compilers to optimize.
-Also it is hard to provide good error messages .
+Also it is hard to provide good error messages.
     * Furthermore most fexpr functions tend to rely on *eval* to continue evaluating its operands.
 The use of *eval* has its own problems...